silverstripeltd/silverstripe-forager/docs/en/03_usage.md

 approach.

 ## Extension points
-There are multiple extension points in this module but some are only relevant to provider implementaion or deeper [customisations](./05_customising.md).
+There are multiple extension points in this module but some are only relevant to provider implementation or deeper [customisations](./05_customising.md).
 The following are the more commonly used extension points provided by the module's DataObject implementation

 ### DataObject extension points